 Mechanical draft cooling towers are more commonly used for cooling of water.
 These mechanical draft cooling towers utilize large fans to force air through circulated water.
 The water falls downward over surface of fills, which help increase the contact time between the air and water.
 This helps maximize heat transfer between the air and water.

-Mechanical draft water-cooling tower consists mainly two types
+The mechanical draft water-cooling tower consists mainly of two types

-b) Induced draft – In this cooling tower fans located at the air exhaust.
+- b) Induced draft – In this cooling tower fans are located at the air exhaust.

 Forced draught cooling tower

 These take the form of a large rectangular concrete structure.
 The water is pumped to the top and broken up into sprays.
-It falls as rain on to successive stages of boards in the form of louvres of wood, polystyrene or metal, with notches and ribs to break up the flow.
+It falls as rain onto successive stages of boards in the form of louvers of wood, polystyrene, or metal, with notches and ribs to break up the flow.
 The water flows from one stage to the next and finally arrives at the pond which forms the base of the structure, from which it is taken by the cold water pump.

-In a forced draught cooling tower, as shown in figure.
-The circulation of air in forced draft cooling tower is produced by means of fans placed at the base of the tower
+In a forced draught cooling tower, as shown in the figure.
+The circulation of air in a forced draft cooling tower is produced by means of fans placed at the base of the tower

 Induced draught cooling tower

-They are generally induced draft cooling tower classified as counter current or cross flow tower, descriptive of the direction of air flows relative to that of the water.
+They are generally induced draft cooling towers classified as counter-current or cross-flow tower, descriptive of the direction of air flows relative to that of the water.

-The counter current tower is expected to be more efficient, but the cross flow tower can be operated with lower power requirement or higher vapour velocities.
+The counter-current tower is expected to be more efficient, but the cross-flow tower can be operated with lower power requirements or higher vapour velocities.

 Induced Draft Cooling Tower – Counter Current Flow type